My NYSC Camp Experience At Lagos Camp 2014 Batch A (LA/14A)-Mar 11 to April 1, 2014

 Camp blast was the bomb.
 Several Nigerian artistes came including MI, Banky W, Waje, Dr. Sid, Ikechukwu, and so on.
 Comedians were there to tear our lungs too, likes of MC Bash.
 It was a fun night, though from where I was I couldn't see much of what was going on even after I stood on my chair.
 The crowd was something else.
 It was the only night Mami market was silent.
 MTech gave out 10 Android phones to some lucky raffle winners excluding me.

 As a medic, I took shifts at the camp clinic.
 People came down with a lot of skin reactions, cough, catarrh, malaria, faint attacks during parades and a lot of fake stories to get exeat to leave the camp.
 I had fun climbing those ropes during Man-O-War.
-My favorite were the gorilla crawl, the scrabble net, the 12ft wall and the bridge.
+My favourite were the gorilla crawl, the scrabble net, the 12ft wall and the bridge.

 I made a whole lot of friends from my circles: Room 6, Scrabble, NCCF, Platoon 7, Dollywood Academy and the clinic.